 Your standard working week would usually be between 39 and 45 hours, Monday to Friday.
-However, sometimes you’ll be expected to put in overtime on evenings or weekends to ensure deadlines are met.
-This will be as and when projects require it.
-This overtime and extra shift pay could help boost your income.
+However, sometimes you’ll be expected to put in overtime on evenings or weekends to ensure deadlines are met; this will be as and when projects require it.
+Overtime and extra shift pay could help boost your income!

 A lot of your time will be spent in a workshop, with some visits to the job site.
 This means there may be an element of travel involved and you may have to spend time away from home.

 Working in a workshop means you’ll encounter lots of dust and noise and will engage in physically strenuous and often hazardous activities like climbing ladders, heavy-lifting and operating machinery like saws and drills.
 Protective clothing, like helmets, ear-defenders, googles and boots are essential.